Scout24/afp-alppaca/README.md

 # alppaca
-Amazing Local Prefetch Proxy for Amazon Credentials
+A(mazing) Local Prefetch Proxy for Amazon CredentiAls

 # Schematic